 Loathed.
 Despised.
 Hated.
 Those are all words I’ve heard used to describe First Premier Bank credit cards.
 But is calling it a “scam” an accurate description or not?

-Nov 2013 Quick Summary: The reason people hate Premier so much is because their fees are nuts: $170 during the 1st year alone!
-They’re not technically a scam, just a rotten deal.
+2014 Quick Summary: The reason people have such a negative opinion about Premier is largely due to their insanely high fees: $170 during the 1st year alone!
+They’re not technically a scam, just a really sucker deal.
 If you have bad credit then you will be better off with this card instead.

 What they do?

 If you’re not familiar with First Premier, they are bank in South Dakota.
+A little history lesson: South Dakota was the very first state that had the darkly cynical idea to pass a law in the early 80′s to allow any bank headquartered there to charge whatever rates they please nationwide.
+This lured major banks like Citicorp to move their money-center credit card operations to the badlands and jack up their interest rates, which had previously been held down by New York usury laws.
+But I digress.
+Back to First Premier.
 They have a few brick and mortar locations there which offer full-service banking, however they’re much better known for their credit cards available nationwide.
 In fact, according to Wikipedia, First Premier is the 10th largest issuer of MasterCard and Visa cards in the US.
+There is big money in sub-prime credit cards.

 But these aren’t just any credit cards.
 First Premier is famous for fees… lots and lots of fees!
 Which brings us to the next part…